Learn

 Futures contracts obligate you to buy or sell an asset at a predetermined price on a future date.
 Here's how they work in commodities, indices, and crypto.

 A futures contract is one of the oldest financial instruments in existence; farmers and merchants have used them in some form for centuries.
-At its core, a futures contract is a simple agreement: two parties agree to buy and sell a specific asset, at a specific price, on a specific future date.
+The concept is straightforward: two parties agree to buy and sell a specific asset, at a specific price, on a specific future date.
 That's it.
 But the simplicity is deceptive, because futures markets move trillions of dollars daily and influence the price of everything from your morning coffee to your mortgage rate.

 A futures contract is a legally binding agreement to buy or sell a specific asset at a predetermined price on a specific future date.
 Unlike options, futures obligate both parties to complete the transaction.
 They trade on regulated exchanges like the CME and cover commodities, stock indices, currencies, interest rates, and cryptocurrency.